microsoft/learning-loop/DEPLOY.md

 ### Unpack the tar'd Docker image

-If you downloaded the Docker image artifact from GitHub, you will have a zip file containing a gzip'd tar file.
+If you downloaded the Docker image artifact from GitHub, you will have a zip file containing the Docker image tar file.
 For the [Quick Start](#quick-start) steps this is all you need.
-For the [Manual Deployment Steps](#manual-deployment-steps), you will need to unpack the tar file as follows.
+For the [Manual Deployment Steps](#manual-deployment-steps), you will need to manually unzip the file.

 - unzip the artifacts file.

     ```bash
     unzip docker-image-ubuntu-latest.zip
-    ```

-- Unpack the gz file.

-    ```bash
-    gunzip learning-loop-ubuntu-latest.tar.gz
     ```

 `learning-loop-ubuntu-latest.tar` is Learning Loop Docker image tar file needed for [Manual Deployment Steps](#manual-deployment-steps)